 This coffee filter snowflake project is perfect for the winter season.
 While Santa CLaus and Christmas trees are only appropriate in December these snowflakes celebrate the beauty of the entire winter season!
 Coffee filters plus watercolors paints or even plain old food coloring will get you started!

-Watercolor snowflake materials – you got this!
+Coffee snowflake materials – you got this!

 Update – this also works beautifully using liquid food coloring that has been slightly diluted!

-I show my kids how to fold them and cut them loose to experiment.
+I show my kids how to fold them and them cut them loose to experiment.
 These things are so inexpensive they can go through lots figuring out the cutting method that gets the result they like the most!

-We did figure out that those little boogers are near impossible to fold back up after being opened to check them out!
+This process will be more effective if your little artist keeps the coffee filter snowflake folded.
+Of course they can still be painted when they are flat.
+So if your little rebel opens ’em up it’s no big deal.We did figure out that those little boogers are near impossible to fold back up after being opened to check them out!

 Dip corners and sides of each folded coffee filter into the liquid watercolor.
 Because the coffee filter snowflakes are so absorbent the color will spread.
 It’s a but mesmerizing to watch the color move and mix with the other colors as they meet and mix.